 H.1 Triggering Events

-This Appendix contains information on the IESO contingency procedures for operating the Transmission Rights market in the event that the Transmission Rights Auction System, accessed through the IESO Gateway, is unavailable during an active TR Auction.
+This Appendix contains information on the IESO contingency procedures for operating the Transmission Rights market in the event that the Transmission Rights Auction application, accessed through Online IESO, is unavailable during an active TR Auction.
 The IESO may:

-Conduct a TR auction using these contingency procedures, including but not limited to those detailed in this Appendix (),
+Conduct a TR auction using these contingency procedures, including but not limited to those detailed in this Appendix (MR Ch.8 s.4.1.6.1),

-Conduct a TR auction and related activities along timelines other than those specified in the market rules (), or
+Conduct a TR auction and related activities along timelines other than those specified in the market rules (MR Ch.8 s.4.1.6.2), or

-In the event that the IESO cannot conduct an effective TR auction in a commercially reasonable manner using contingency procedures and/or modified timelines cancel all or part of a TR auction ().
+In the event that the IESO cannot conduct an effective TR auction in a commercially reasonable manner using contingency procedures and/or modified timelines cancel all or part of a TR auction (MR Ch.8 s.4.1.6.3).

 Any of the following events may require us to implement contingency procedures: